mmicromegas/ransX/README.md

 # Prerequisities

-ransX requires python 2.7 and the following modules to work:
+ransX requires python 3 and the following modules to work:

-1. numpy (version <= 1.16.2)
+1. numpy
 2. scipy
 3. matplotlib
 4. ast